EEGManyPipelines/Main_Paper/README.md

 # Many Pipelines, One Dataset: Code Written for the EEGManyPipelines Main Paper

 Here you can find the code used for the main EEGManyPipelines paper.
-Note that we are still working on uploading MATLAB code for the difference wave calculations; it will follow shortly.

 The project is run by the current Steering Committee members (in alphabetical order): Johannes Algermissen, Niko A. Busch, Elena Cesnaite, Nastassja L. Fischer, Claudia Gianelli, Gustav Nilsonne, Annalisa Pascarella, Darinka Trübutschek, Mikkel C. Vinding, Andrea Vitale, and Yu-Fang Yang.